-Participant Claims Against Sponsors And Related Fiduciaries No. Case Name & Judges Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items Eigh th Circuit 16.
+Participant Claims Against Sponsors And Related Fiduciaries No. Case Name & Judges Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items does not involve plan assets is not applicable because CIGNA used separate accounts instead of mutual funds.
+Eigh hth Circuit 15.
 Tussey v.
-ABB, Inc., 2:06-cv-04305-NKL (W.D.
-Mo. filed 12/29/06); 12-2056, 12-2060 (8th Cir. filed 5/3/12) Amended complaint filed on 7/5/07 Judge Nanette K. Laughrey On 2/11/08, the court denied ABB and Fidelity's motions to dismiss.
+ABB, Inc., 2:06-cv- 04305-NKL (W.D.
+Mo. filed 12/29/06) Amended complaint filed on 7/5/07 Judge Nanette K. Laughrey On 2/11/08, the court denied ABB and Fidelity's motions to dismiss.
 The court held that (1) 404(c) defense may not be available to ABB; (2) Fidelity Trust may be a fiduciary as to selection of investment options; and (3) Fidelity Management, the investment adviser to certain mutual funds, may be a fiduciary because it may have paid Fidelity Trust to steer plan assets toward mutual funds that it advised and may have set fees paid with plan assets.
 Motion to certify class granted on 12/3/07.
 Plaintiffs filed a motion for partial summary judgment on 3/9/09.
 This motion is under seal.
 Fidelity defendants filed a motion for summary judgment on 3/9/09.
 This motion is under seal.
 ABB defendants filed a motion for summary judgment on 3/9/09.
 This motion is under seal.
-1. In addition to revenue sharing, plaintiffs complain that fiduciaries (1) did not consider/capture additional revenue streams; (2) chose to use actively-managed mutual funds; and (3) chose to use mutual funds instead of separate accounts.
-2. On 2/5/08, Eighth Circuit denied Fidelity's petition to appeal the district court's order granting class certification.
-3. In ruling on the motions to dismiss, the court held that: (1) ABB was not required to disclose revenue sharing arrangements, but where a participant makes investment decisions without knowledge of revenue sharing arrangements, the participant may not be exercising investment decisions within the meaning of § 404(c); and (2) Fidelity Trust could qualify as a fiduciary because it does the first-cut screening of investment options, and has veto authority over the inclusion of investment options.
+Significance: In addition to revenue sharing, plaintiffs complain that fiduciaries (1) did not consider/capture additional revenue streams; (2) chose to use actively-managed mutual funds; and (3) chose to use mutual funds instead of separate accounts.
+On 2/5/08, Eighth Circuit denied Fidelity's petition to appeal the district court's order granting class certification.
+In ruling on the motions to dismiss, the court held that: (1) ABB was not required to disclose revenue sharing arrangements, but where a participant makes investment decisions without knowledge of revenue sharing arrangements, the participant may not be exercising investment decisions within the meaning of § 404(c); and (2) Fidelity Trust could qualify as a fiduciary because it does the first-cut screening of investment options.
 The court ruled that, even if Fidelity Trust is not the final arbiter of plan decisions, it may still be a fiduciary with respect to selecting funds.
 The court also ruled that Fidelity Management, the investment adviser to certain mutual funds, could be a fiduciary if it paid Fidelity Trust to steer plan assets toward mutual funds that it advised or if it set fees paid with plan assets.
-4. Class certified.
-5. Trial held from 1/5/10 to 1/28/10.
-6. On 9/22/10, the court denied without prejudice the parties' motions for judgment on partial findings.
-The court explained that it would not address issues piecemeal.
-7. On 3/31/12, the court issued a decision finding several fiduciary breaches and awarding the plaintiffs \$36.9 million in damages.
+Class certified.
+Trial set for 1/5/10.
+16. Braden v.
+Wal- Mart Stores, Inc., 6:08-cv-03109- GAF (W.D.
+Mo.
+Motion to dismiss granted on 10/28/08.
+Motion for class certification filed on 10/17/08.
+Not made.
+On October 28, 2008, the court granted the defendants' motion to dismiss the case by finding that the plaintiff lacked standing to assert